certik/hermes2d/doc/src/tutorial.rst

     u(x, y) = (x+10)(y+10)/100 \ \ \ \mbox{on } \partial \Omega,

 but this time it will be solved using automatic adaptivity.
 As usual in Hermes, adaptivity will be guided by the difference between a coarse and fine mesh approximations.
-In this example, we will perform the full Newton's loop on both the coarse and fine meshes in every adaptivity step.
-As usual we start by projecting the initial guess:
+At the beginning, the initial condition is projected on the coarse mesh:

 ::

-    // project the function init_guess() on the mesh
+    // project the function init_guess() on the coarse mesh
     // to obtain initial guess u_prev for the Newton's method nls.set_ic(init_guess, &mesh, &u_prev, PROJ_TYPE);

-Next we solve on the coarse mesh and store the result in sln_coarse:
+Then we solve the nonlinear problem on the coarse mesh and store the coarse mesh solution:

 ::

-    // Newton's loop on the coarse mesh nls.solve_newton_1(&u_prev, NEWTON_TOL_COARSE, NEWTON_MAX_ITER);
+    // Newton's loop on the coarse mesh info("---- Solving on coarse mesh:\n");
-    Solution sln_coarse;
+    if (!nls.solve_newton_1(&u_prev, NEWTON_TOL_COARSE, NEWTON_MAX_ITER)) error("Newton's method did not converge.");

+    // store the result in sln_coarse
     sln_coarse.copy(&u_prev);

-The last two parameters are optional - if they are provided, then intermediate solutions and meshes are visualised during the Newton's loop.
-The "verbose" parameter also is optional and its default value is "false".

-After the coarse mesh problem is solved, the reference problem on the fine mesh is initialized as follows:
+Next the nonlinear problem on the fine mesh is initialized as follows:

 ::

     // Setting initial guess for the Newton's method on the fine mesh RefNonlinSystem rnls(&nls);
     rnls.prepare();
-    rnls.set_ic(&sln_coarse, &u_prev, PROJ_TYPE);
+    if (a_step == 1) rnls.set_ic(&sln_coarse, &u_prev, PROJ_TYPE);
+    else rnls.set_ic(&sln_fine, &u_prev, PROJ_TYPE);

-The last line takes the function sln_coarse, projects it to the reference mesh, and stores the result in u_prev.
-Then we perform the Newton's loop on the fine mesh and store the solution in sln_fine:
+Notice that we only use sln_coarse as the initial guess on the fine mesh in the first adaptivity step when we do not have any fine mesh solution yet, otherwise a projection of the last fine mesh solution is used.
+Then we perform the Newton's loop on the fine mesh and store the result in sln_fine:

 ::

-    // Newton's loop on the fine mesh rnls.solve_newton_1(&u_prev, NEWTON_TOL_FINE, NEWTON_MAX_ITER);
+    // Newton's loop on the fine mesh if (!rnls.solve_newton_1(&u_prev, NEWTON_TOL_FINE, NEWTON_MAX_ITER)) error("Newton's method did not converge.");

-    Solution sln_fine;
-    sln_fine.copy(&u_prev);
+    // stote the fine mesh solution in sln_fine sln_fine.copy(&u_prev);

-Now we have the desired solution pair and calculation of the error is as usual:
+Now we have the desired solution pair, and the error estimate is calculated as usual:

 ::